What Are HIPAA Compliance Requirements? [Complete Checklist]

 The HIPAA Enforcement Rule is a set of regulations that provide guidelines for investigations and penalties for violations of the privacy and security rules under the Health Insurance Portability and Accountability Act (HIPAA).
 The rule is designed to ensure that covered entities and business associates comply with HIPAA regulations and protect the privacy and security of patients’ protected health information (PHI).
 The Enforcement Rule also establishes procedures for responding to complaints and conducting investigations of alleged violations, including the imposition of civil monetary penalties and corrective action plans.

-Understanding the Latest HIPAA Updates for HIPAA Compliance
+Recent HIPAA Updates for HIPAA Compliance

 The most recent updates to HIPAA were implemented in 2013 and 2016.